Oracle Java Licensing and Audit FAQ Guide

 - Java 12–16: A subscription is required for production if you used Oracle JDK since they fell in the 2019–2021 OTN era (though most people didn’t use these in production; they likely skipped to LTS or used OpenJDK).

-- Java 18, 19, 20: These were non-LTS after NFTC was introduced, so Oracle JDK 18/19/20 was free under NFTC, too.
+- Java 18, 19, 20: These were non-LTS versions after NFTC was introduced, so Oracle JDK 18/19/20 was also free under NFTC.
 But they are obsolete now (there were no updates once their six-month life ended).

 - Use in Production: Generally, enterprises avoid deploying non-LTS versions in production because they become unsupported so fast.
 If anyone did, they likely treated them like a “trial” and then moved on.
 There’s no free support for them beyond their short life, and they’re not covered by long-term Oracle support (unless you have a custom support contract).